JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 Total: -2.32 × 5,000 = **-11,600**

 ### 2 Lot & Family (3 people) - saved

+Context: God sent angels to rescue Lot and his family from the destruction of Sodom.

 - ΔOS = +1.00
 - VSA (Advanced) = 0.58